Cherry MX Brown (MX1A) vs Cherry MX2A Brown – Classic Tactile vs Modern MX2A Tactile

 Pros:

-- Less wobble and more consistent feedback across the whole keyboard
+- Less wobble and more consistent key-to-key feel

 Cons: